ProvableHQ/ARCs/arc-0020/README.md

 <a name="2_2_11_1_rationale_of_not_having_total_supply_mapping_in_a_mandatory_way"></a>
 ##### 2.2.11.1 Rationale of not having Total Supply mapping in a mandatory way

-Maintaining the `total_supply` in a mapping means that for each `mint()` and `burn()` function this mapping must be updated.
+Maintaining the `total_supply` in a mapping means that for each `mint()` and `burn()` transition this mapping must be updated.
 And as it is a mapping, it means that all validators must re-run the transaction, which is `O(n)` difficulty, where `n` is the number of instructions in the finalize function.
 This is much less scalable as if the `total_supply`  is maintained as a record, and each validator only has to check the validity of the proof, which is `O(1)` difficulty.
 Thus making the contract more scalable.

 <a name="2_2_12_join_two_records_into_one_must_be_implemented"></a>
 #### 2.2.12.
 Join two records into one - MUST BE IMPLEMENTED